 Check out these films made by young people from all our hubs and in Riverside as part of the UK wide CoronaVirus TimeCapsule Project:

 Week 1 – The Beginning

 “This space is very important, not just for me, but for everyone.
 It gives us opportunities to be able to talk to people, especially for people who suffer with anxiety, depression or disabilities.
 It keeps us sane and our feelings whole and warm.
 It gives us a place to grow as a person.”
 Young person attending online group

-For younger kids we are providing play packs to give them some fun activities at home, but also help relieve some of the tensions that are building up.
+For younger kids we provided 3,469 Play Packs to give them some fun activities at home, but also help relieve some of the tensions that are building up.
 If you have kids stuck at home, you will know what this means.
 If you have autistic kids or you are a single parent with 4 kids, it can seem overwhelming.
-We are fortunate to have UNA Exchange student volunteers working hard to keep the kids busy and creative.
+We were fortunate to have UNA Exchange student volunteers working hard to keep the kids busy and creative.